fapomar/heathrow-pollution-study/README.md

 | **Westerly**<br>  week 2  | Southern    | Northern    |
 | **Easterly**              | Southern    | Southern    |

-It is possible to identify which runway is operating for landing based on the schedule programme and historical wind directions (to confirms if the window is blowing from the west).
+It is possible to identify which runway is operating for landing based on the schedule programme and confirm it based on historical wind directions.

 #### Selection criteria
 - AQMs historical data is free and retrievable from the London Air network